openssl/openssl/doc/designs/quic-design/glossary.md

 objects representing QUIC connections.

-**QUIC_PORT:** Internal object in the QUIC core implementation corresponding to a listing port/network BIO.
+**QUIC_PORT:** Internal object in the QUIC core implementation corresponding to a listening port/network BIO.
 Has zero or more child `QUIC_CHANNEL` objects associated with it and belongs to a `QUIC_ENGINE`.

 **QUIC_STREAM**: Internal object tracking a QUIC stream.
 Unlike an XSO this is